 - Information as to the value of good health at any age

 - Information about and access to health promotion and educational activities

 - Training for volunteers and health services providers concerning health promotion and healthcare services for individuals and families in cooperation with state, local and community partners

-Applications may be submitted by 1862 and 1890 land grant colleges and universities, including Tuskegee University, West Virginia State University, and the University of the District of Columbia.
+Applications may be submitted by 1862 and 1890 land grant colleges and universities, including Central State University, Tuskegee University, and West Virginia State University.

 Applications may be submitted by any of the Tribal colleges and universities designated as 1994 Land-Grant Institutions under the Educational Land-Grant Status Act of 1994, as amended.